mia-platform/documentation/docs/self_hosted/optional_features.md

 Optional features can be enabled using **feature toggles** by a Console Super User.

-Features have one or multiple scopes, which are indicative of the area of the Conosole or the user interested by that feature.
+Features have one or multiple scopes, which are indicative of the area of the Console or the user interested by that feature.
 Available scope types are: Console, Company, Project, Environment, and User.

 *Console* scope means that a feature is valid for the whole Console; all the other scopes require to provide a scope ID.